-Smartly managing a rehab budget is critical to maximizing the return when flipping a property.
-Money should be spent on areas that most impress home buyers.
+It is critical to manage your rehab smartly in order to maximize your returns when flipping a property.
+You should spend money on areas that most impress home buyers.
 Budget management is a zero-sum game.
-If money is wasted in the wrong places, there won’t be wiggle room in the budget to invest in the repairs and refreshes that increase the home’s resale price.
+If a project wastes money in the wrong places, there won’t be wiggle room in the budget to invest in the repairs and refreshes that increase the home’s resale price.
 So where should you spend in your flip?

 Priority areas that spark a high return for a fix and flip property